 This bill would require Mitchell-Lama housing companies that intend to dissolve to provide notice of such intention to all their leaseholders at least six months prior to the anticipated date of dissolution.
 The bill specifies certain information that must be included in the required notice, and it also requires that the commissioner or supervising agency prepare and make available to all tenants of the project a report within three months of receipt of the notice.
-The report would include the following information relating to the tenants, which would be broken down according to household income in \$5,000 intervals: the number of dwellings and tenants in each income range; the number of tenants in each income range who are senior citizens; the number of tenants in each income range who are disabled.
+The report would include the following information relating to the tenants, which would be broken down according to household income in \$5,000 intervals: the number of dwellings and tenants in each income range; the number of tenants in each income range who are senior citizens; the number of tenants in each income range receiving rental assistance; and the number of tenants in each income range who are disabled.